 A decent night sleep is the absolute parenting pinnacle isn't it?!
 But, we all know how darn hard that is to achieve.

 There is a bit of a myth that giving your baby solids will definitely help them sleep better at night.
 Yep, it can, in the long run, but certainly not initially.
-And "solids" is a very vague term - we need to be looking at what foods and at what times your little one is having that food if we're discussing how solids helps night sleep.
+And "solids" is a very vague term - we need to be looking at what foods and at what times your little one is having that food, if we're discussing how solids helps night sleep.

-Rushing in and giving your baby something "filling" like baby rice or a lamb chop at dinner time is probably going to cause more trouble than do good overnight.
+Rushing in and giving your baby something "filling" like baby rice or a lamb chop close to bedtime is probably going to cause more trouble than do good overnight!
 When babies first start solids, their digestive system is completely unused to digesting anything other than milk.
 This means it's going to take a while for your wee one's body to get the hang of it.

 We suggest starting solids with your little one during the day, ideally at lunchtime.
 This means they have the whole rest of the day of being mobile and upright to aid digestion before lying down all night.
 And start small too.
 Go easy on quantity and let your baby's body get used to the solids intake bit by bit.

-The late afternoon nap:
+The late afternoon nap

-Naps are definitely important for decent night sleep and we've written a lot about how too much or too little daytime sleep can adversely affect the night, but one way naps really do sabotage the chances of a good night, is the late afternoon nap in particular.
+Naps are definitely important for decent night sleep and we've written a lot about how too much or too little daytime sleep can adversely affect the night.
+One nap that does really sabotage the chances of a good night though, is the late afternoon nap.
 Ideally by 8 months this nap is gone altogether, because a nap that is too late in the day or for too long is going to wreak havoc with the night.

-New skills and developmental leaps:
+New skills and developmental leaps

-This is more noticeable around 8 months (read more about sleep regressions here) where your baby suddenly has a spurt of physical development and their naps and night sleep take a hit.
+This is more noticeable around 8 months of age (read more about sleep regressions here) where your baby suddenly has a spurt of physical development and their naps and night sleep take a hit.
 At this age, your baby will be learning a whole lot of new skills: they'll be sitting, learning to crawl, possibly pulling to stand.
 Their brain is running at a million miles an hour and their sleep suffers as a result.